shreyagummadi/Robot_Programming/RWA-2/Assignment2/README.md

 User inputs
 -----

-The start point and goal point can be given as: x_coordinate y_coordinate.
+The starting point and goal point can be given as: x_coordinate y_coordinate.
 Ex: start point: 29 1   goal point: 32 13

 Implementation
 -----

 The algorithm makes use of a recursive function to move the robot from one node to the next.
-It first checks north, then east, south and finally west.
+It first checks north, then east, south and west.